ensdomains/docs/ens-improvement-proposals/ensip-16-offchain-metadata.md

 - Offchain data storage location related info: `graphqlUrl` includes the URL to fetch the metadata.

 - Ownership related info: `owner`, `isApprovedForAll` defines who can own or update the given record.
-The specification also must comply with [OwnedNode](https://github.com/corpus-io/Optimism-Resolver/blob/main/contracts/l2/L2PublicResolver.sol) that consists of the hash of the node and `msg.sender`.
-The OwnedNode is used when the resolver does not depend on the canonical registry nor a bridge to verify the ownership of the name on L1.

 #### Context